aimms/how-to/Articles/375/375-library-function-procedure.rst

         }
     }

-To facilitate this mechanism, the procedure that can be used outside the library is as follows:
+To facilitate this mechanism, the procedure that can be used outside the library as follows:

 .. code-block:: aimms
     :linenos: